 Trade Gold Trading

-The Elliott Wave Crude Trading Theory
+The Elliott Wave Oil Trading Theory

-This is a form of technical analysis that Oil traders and other investors use to forecast trends in the oil markets by identifying extremes in investor trading psychology, highs and lows in crude trading prices, and other collective activities.
-This crude trading theory model shows that collective human psychology develops in natural trading patterns over time, through buying and selling decisions reflected in market crude oil prices.
+This is a form of technical analysis that Oil traders and other investors use to forecast trends in the markets by identifying extremes in investor trading psychology, highs and lows in crude trading prices, and other collective activities.
+This crude trading theory model shows that collective human psychology develops in natural trading patterns over time, through buying and selling decisions reflected in market crude prices.

 This trading theory of analysis was developed by Ralph Nelson Elliott that is based on the theory that, in nature, many things happen in a five-wave pattern.
-These patterns are also applied to technical analysis, to analyze the behavior of Oil Trading market trends using this Elliott Wave technical analysis theory.
+These patterns are also applied to analysis, to analyze the behavior of Oil Trading market trends using this Elliott Wave analysis theory.

-When this theory is applied to Oil, the assumption is that the oil market will advance in a pattern of five waves - three upward moves, numbered 1, 3 and 5 - which are separated by two downward moves, number 2 and 4.
+When this theory is applied to Oil, the assumption is that the market will advance in a pattern of five waves - three upward moves, numbered 1, 3 and 5 - which are separated by two downward moves, number 2 and 4.
 When the three up moves (1,3,5) are combined with the two down moves (2,4), they form the 5 Wave pattern.

 The theory further holds that each five-pattern upward move will be followed by a downward move also consisting of a three-pattern down moves - this time, three down ones are not numbered but use the letters A, B and C. So as to differentiate them from the 5 ones for the up move.